sakshamdumka/Dannys-Diner-/README.md

 <br>

 ## Project Overview
 Danny's Diner aims to create a deeper connection with customers by analyzing their behaviors and preferences.
-By leveraging the insights gained from the data, Danny can deliver a more personalized experience and decide on expanding the existing customer loyalty program.
+This project is designed to help Danny analyze customer data, enhance customer relationships, and optimize the diner’s loyalty program.
+It leverages SQL databases to provide insights into customer spending patterns, visiting habits, and menu preferences.

 ```sql
 --Create table "sales"